rob42/freeboard-server/README_install_Pi.txt

 pi@raspberrypi ~ $ ./install_rpi.sh [Enter]

 This will take some time as it will update all software and install some additional packages.
 Make tea, coffee, or whatever...
-When it asks you to confirm you want to install additional software type Y[Enter]
+When it asks you to confirm you want to install additional software type Y[Enter] - note its in CAPS!

 If this is the second time you have run install_rpi.sh it will ask you if you want to overwrite various freeboard files, answer  A[Enter] (for All)